shell-pool/shpool/README.md

 ##### `"simple"` - only ask child processes to redraw

-The `"simple"` avoids restoring any output.
+The `"simple"` option avoids restoring any output.
 In this reconnect mode, shpool will issue some SIGWINCH signals to try to convince full screen ncurses apps such as vim or emacs to re-draw the screen, but will otherwise do nothing.
 Any shell output produced when there was no client connected to the session